 About me

-I am an environmental epidemiologist and physicist who has diverse experience in large-scale multi-disciplinary quantitative research focused on climate-related exposures, public health and equity.
+I am an environmental epidemiologist and physicist whose quantitative research is focused on climate change, public health and equity.

 I was a Columbia University Earth Institute/Climate School Post-doctoral Fellow from 2019 to 2022 with Prof. Marianthi-Anna Kioumourtzoglou, completed my PhD at the School of Public Health at Imperial College London with Profs.
 Majid Ezzati and Ralf Toumi in 2019, and graduated with a BA/MA (Oxon) in Physics from Keble College, University of Oxford.

-I am proudly both a first-gen academic and an Agents of Change in Environmental Justice Senior Fellow.
+I am proudly both a first-gen academic, of Filipino heritage, and an Agents of Change in Environmental Justice Senior Fellow.

 headshot